Welcome to LBRY!

 Contributors that provide accepted pull requests, well-specified issues, or assist in testing and quality assurance typically receive LBC tokens as appreciation.

 Typical usage of LBRY does not involve a single piece of software, but several interacting components.
+If you’re new to LBRY, our Ecosystem Overview will teach you how various components interact.

 If you want to contribute to LBRY, there’s definitely something for you!
 The first step is to figure out what project to work on.